iinsta/Hoc462/README.md

 Now I am developing Hoc462 in a private Glitch app.
 [Demo here.](https://hoc462.glitch.me)

 ## What is Hoc462?
-Hoc462 is an app to create 3D presentations quickly and easily.
+Hoc462 is an app for creating 3D presentations quickly and easily.
 To create a Hoc462 presentation, first you need to create a map.

 ![](map.png)